IanBoyanZhang/readingList/README.md

 # Education
-Recording all articles about Computer Science and Engineering I have been
+Recording all articles about STEM (Science, Technology, Engineering, and Mathematics) I have been reading or would like to read

 Codes snippest I wrote along the way